 Slimming the State

-Irexit Freedom to Prosper will tackle wasteful tax-funded spending, eliminate costly quangos and slim down excesses of the state.
+The Irish Freedom Party will tackle wasteful tax-funded spending, eliminate costly quangos and slim down excesses of the state.
 Our party will implement a tax system that eases the burden on hard pressed Irish families.

 In 2011, Leo Varadkar accused the government of having set up so many state agencies “it can’t even count them, let alone tell us how much they cost”.
 He vowed a “bonfire of the quangos” if his party were elected.
 Low and behold, Fine Gael’s 2011 election manifesto promised to cull 145 agencies.